angelovangel/beautiful-jekyll/_posts/2017-06-30-FitGrowth.md

 ---

 FitGrowth is a Shiny app for (bacterial) growth curve analysis I wrote recently.
 You can get it on [GitHub](https://github.com/angelovangel/FitGrowth), where you will find also example files for testing.
-For a quick vew, the app is also running on shinyapps.io [here](https://angelov.shinyapps.io/FitGrowth/).
+For a quick vew, the app is also running on the amazon cloud [here](http://35.176.52.165/shiny/rstudio/FitGrowth/v02-drc/).

 With FitGrowth you can:
   - Upload your own growth data.